 The Hoag Family

-Terry McGrath was added to the “DECK THE DOORS” Hall of Fame.
+The Ditchik Family, The Rose Family and Annette and Ernest Wood were selected to become part of the “DECK THE DOORS” Hall of Fame.
 Other “Hall of Famers” include:

 The Dromazos Family